HMS Chesterfield (1745): Aftermath

 "What I have done, I cannot now go from.
 I was forced into it by the ship's company."

 — First Lieutenant Samuel Couchman justifying his decision to mutiny.
 From testimony at his court martial, July 1749.

 Chesterfields captain and mutineers were court-martialled at Portsmouth in early July 1749.
 The trial was conducted aboard under supervision from Admiral Edward Hawke.
 Captain Dudley was tried for neglect of duty; he was found not guilty but was never given another command.
 Lieutenants Couchman and Morgan, carpenters Knight and Place and 18 others were tried for mutiny.
 For his part Couchman claimed he had been "lunatick" with alcohol and had been led to mutiny by others in the crew.
 Marine lieutenant Morgan, described by Admiral Hawke as "extremely weak and ignorant," also denied any meaningful role but was condemned by hearsay that he had discussed a mutiny with Couchman several days earlier.
 The carpenter Thomas Knight and most of the ordinary seamen claimed they had merely followed Couchman's orders.
 Only carpenter's mate John Place admitted to mutiny, pleading guilty and throwing himself on the mercy of the court.

 At the conclusion of the court martial Couchman and Morgan were sentenced to be shot.
-Knight, Place and three others were to be hanged.
-Four more seamen were sentenced to life imprisonment with penal transportation to Gibraltar.
+As death by shooting was a punishment informally reserved for commissioned officers, Knight, Place and three others were to be hanged.
+Four more seamen were convicted of deserting their duties and sentenced to life imprisonment with penal transportation to Gibraltar.
 The remaining crew members were acquitted and allowed to return to Navy service.
-After the sentences were issued, Place wrote to Couchman, forgiving him for the mutiny and urging him to "secure a blessed Eternity ... with God's assistance, and to die like a man."
+After the sentences were issued, Place wrote to Couchman, forgiving him for inciting mutiny and urging him to "secure a blessed Eternity ... with God's assistance, and to die like a man."
 Couchman's written reply was brief: "Mr Place, you will die like a villain."
 The mutineers were executed in late July 1749.
 For his part in retaking Chesterfield the boatswain Roger Gastril was released from sea service and appointed as a Master Attendant at Woolwich Dockyard.

 The 1748 Treaty of Aix-la-Chapelle brought an end to the war between Britain, Spain and France, and Chesterfield was declared surplus to the Navy's needs and decommissioned at Portsmouth Dockyard.
 She was in poor condition after her African service, and in early 1751 underwent repairs worth £2,249 or nearly one-third of her original construction cost.
 Work was completed in November 1751 but Chesterfield remained out of service at Portsmouth for another three years.